AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 # ROS2 Camera-Lidar Fusion with Object Detection

-This ROS2 package integrates 360-degree Lidar point cloud data with camera imagery and performs real-time object detection using YOLOv8.
-It projects Lidar data onto the image plane and fuses it with the camera stream, providing enhanced object tracking and distance estimation for robotic applications.
+  This ROS2 package integrates data from a 360-degree lidar and a camera to achieve enhanced object tracking through sensor fusion.
+The package transforms all lidar point cloud data from the lidar frame to the camera frame.
+It then overlays the point cloud data corresponding to the detected objects (within their bounding boxes) onto the image.
+  The fusion process enables the system to estimate the 3D position of detected objects by calculating the average point cloud (x, y, z) within each bounding box.
+This allows for real-time tracking and provides accurate position estimates for one or more objects simultaneously.
 ---

 ## Table of Contents